isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 		Ensures(buffer[0]==0);
 	}

-**Note** postconditions are often informally stated in a comment that states the purpose of a function; `Ensures()` can be used to make this more systematic, visible, and checkable.
+**Note**: Postconditions are often informally stated in a comment that states the purpose of a function; `Ensures()` can be used to make this more systematic, visible, and checkable.

 **Note**: Postconditions are especially important when they relate to something that is not directly reflected in a returned result, such as a state of a data structure used.